wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![LFO configuration knobs highlighted](images/tweak.png)

 1. Moving the **chorus knob** (φ) will change the frequency of the LFO.
 The LEDs at the bottom of the module will pulse to show the LFO's frequency.
 2. Moving the **pulse width** knob of each of the oscillators will enable or disable LFO routing to the oscillator's pulse width.
-Turning the knob counter-clockwise will disable the LFO, turning it clockwise will enable it.
-The LEDs near the oscillator will illuminate if the LFO is enabled.
-When the LFO is enabled, the pulse width knob will control the *intensity* of the pulse width modulation instead of directly setting the pulse width.
+When the LFO is routed to an oscillator, its pulse width knob will control the *intensity* of the pulse width modulation instead of directly setting the pulse width.
+Turning the knob counter-clockwise will disable the LFO routing, turning it clockwise will enable it.
+The LEDs near the oscillator will illuminate if the LFO routing is enabled.

-You can also configure the values for these settings at boot-up using the [settings editor](#editing-module-settings).
+By default, the internal LFO is a straightforward triangle wave.
+However, the [settings editor](#editing-module-settings) allows you to change the LFO's waveshape between triangle, sine, sawtooth, and square, as well as combine a *second* waveshape with the first to create interesting LFO effects.

 ## Editing module settings